Robinlovelace/open-gat/README.md

 cross-compatibility of diverse tools; accessible tutorials; and real world case studies published in the academic literature.
-The paper concludes that time invested in developing open source tools and associated ‘communities of practice’ is time well-spent.
+The paper concludes that time invested in developing open source tools and associated communities of practice is time well-spent.
 <!-- such as MATsim and SUMO (which have limited geographic analysis capabilities), in addition to more general programs such as QGIS, as well as open source languages such as R and Python which are used as the foundation of a growing number of 'packages' for transport planning. -->
 <!-- Due to the size and rapidly evolving state of the software landscape for transport planning, the paper cannot be complete in its coverage. -->
 <!-- However, the focus on a specific aspect of transport planning --- geographic analysis --- highlights themes, such as ease-of-use and community support, that may be relevant to other branches of the planning process. -->